The Huawei Mate X Pro is one of the most jaw-dropping devices ever to be revealed at MWC 2019.

 Having a tablet in your pocket, though, is good for when you want to preview images on the fly - previewing them on the bigger screen will mean you get a better idea of the quality.

 The Huawei Mate X is also 5G ready.
-It uses a Quad 5G antenna to connect to the 5G networks coming online this year, so expect superfast image uploading.
+It uses a Quad 5G antenna to connect to the 5G networks coming online this year, so expect superfast image uploading (read What is 5G?
+And what does it mean to photographers?).
 And there’s a Kirin 980 processor on board.

 Charging is superfast, too, with a 55w fast charger getting the battery to 85-percent power in just 30 minutes.

-Huawei is being coy about the release date, but price wise it is a jaw-dropping 2,299 Euro for the 8GB and 512GB variant.
+Huawei is being coy about the release date, but price wise it is a jaw-dropping 2,299 Euro for the variant with 8GB Ram and 512GB storage .